Frustrated when you baby won’t nap, especially when you’ve tried everything? You CAN keep your cool, especially with these tips.

 How to stay calm when your baby won’t nap

 It’s tough when we’re in the trenches.
 We’re sleep-deprived, the house is a mess and our lives are so different from the days before the baby.
-No wonder it’s hard to stay calm.
+No wonder it’s hard to stay calm when they don’t nap.

 But I learned little things to bring order and peace—and maybe even that nap—back into my days.
-We’re not immune to getting angry, but we can do things differently so we respond calmly and with patience.
+We’re not immune to getting angry, but we can do things differently so we respond with calm and patience.

 How can you keep yourself calm and your temper in control when your baby won’t nap?